Keshav-chand/Youtube-Clone/README.md

-#  YouTube Clone
+#  YouTube Clone:
-A simple clone of YouTube, designed to replicate the basic functionality and layout of the popular video-sharing platform.
-This project uses React and CSS to build a responsive and interactive interface.
+This project is a front-end replica of YouTube, designed to look and work like the real site.
+It uses React for building the user interface and Next.js for better performance.
+Node.js runs the project.
+CSS handles the design, MUI provides stylish buttons, and React Icons adds icons.
+Moment.js shows time on video thumbnails, and AbbreviateNumber makes large numbers easier to read.

-# Features
+# Features:
 - Video Thumbnails: Display a grid of video thumbnails.

 - Sidebar: A collapsible sidebar for navigation.